Kanishk16-cse/KA-Music/README.md

       Author -> Kanishk Garg --------------> A B.tech 3rd year student At LNMIIT.

+      About :-
+      • Built a responsive website for playing and managing songs.
+      • Added dynamic song updates and interactive controls.
+      • Designed with HTML, CSS, and JavaScript for a seamless user experience.

       ----------------------------------------------------------------------------Steps how to execute this website on your system-----------------------------------------------------------------------------------
       Step -> 1 install the vs code editor https://code.visualstudio.com/download  -> download link